-Designing Effective Online Surveys
+Designing Effective Online Surveys: A Short Course

 The Internet has revolutionized survey research.
 Web-based surveys are now used in many disciplines, and for good reason.
 Compared to traditional paper-and-pencil and face-to-face modes of data collection, they make it easy to randomize question order, skip irrelevant questions, include rich multimedia content, and adapt the survey experience based on respondent input.
 Add to this a wide range of question types and unparalleled ease of distribution, and it is easy to see why web-based surveys have become so popular.